 Losing her husband at such a young age places Erin in the minority—only 6% of the 1.4 million people who lose their spouses every year are under 441—but the shock and grief she felt are universal emotions that all widows and widowers experience.
-On top of her grief, Erin very soon found herself dealing with such issues as filing for life insurance and her husband’s Social Security benefits, removing her husband’s name from their joint accounts, and worrying about how she would plan for her children’s financial future—alone.
+On top of her grief, Erin soon found herself dealing with such issues as filing for life insurance and her husband’s Social Security benefits, removing her husband’s name from their joint accounts and worrying about how she would plan for her children’s financial future—alone.
 Recalls Erin, “Beyond meeting our day-to-day needs, I was most worried that our children wouldn’t have the life that my husband and I had planned for them.”

-While older widows and widowers may not be burdened with similar concerns about their children's financial future, they often find themselves dealing with another serious consideration: Will they be able to afford the care they might one day need?
+“While older widows and widowers may not be burdened with similar concerns about their children's financial future, they often find themselves dealing with another serious consideration: Will they be able to afford the care they might one day need?,” says Cynthia Hutchins, director of financial gerontology, Bank of America.
 This can be particularly worrying for those who've gone through a prolonged and expensive period of caregiving for their lost loved one — a situation many widows find themselves in.

-To better understand this profoundly difficult—but for most couples inevitable—life event, Merrill Lynch partnered with Age Wave, a thought leader in the study of aging, to conduct research on widowhood and how this loss can affect the surviving spouse’s life and finances.
+To better understand this profoundly difficult—but for most couples inevitable—life event, Merrill partnered with Age Wave, a thought leader in the study of aging, to conduct research on widowhood and how this loss can affect the surviving spouse’s life and finances.
 Among the key findings: Men and women who prepare for losing a spouse fare much better in terms of stress and grieving, but a full 53% of current widows and widowers say they had no plan in place for what to do if one of them died.1

 A widow’s financial journey

 In addition to the financial demands, critical paperwork and decision-making begin their steady creep right away.
-“Most widows and widowers—78%—describe the loss of their spouse as the single most difficult and overwhelming life experience,” says Maddy Dychtwald, co-founder of Age Wave.
-“And two-thirds say that they had so many things to do, they were not sure where to even start.”
+The Merrill/Age Wave research showed that most widows and widowers—78%—describe the loss of their spouse as the single most difficult and overwhelming life experience.
+And two-thirds say that they had so many things to do, they were not sure where to even start.
 That’s when help from a knowledgeable professional can be invaluable.

-“Only 14% of widows and widowers say they were making financial decisions by themselves before their spouse died,” Dychtwald says.
-“But once they are widowed, the overwhelming majority—86%—report having to do so.”
-3 This is even more daunting when you have dependents at home.
-“Research suggests that any financial decision that isn’t time-sensitive should be put off until you’re feeling less emotionally vulnerable,” adds Dychtwald.
+Only 14% of widows and widowers say they were making financial decisions by themselves before their spouse died.
+But once they are widowed, the overwhelming majority—86%—report having to do so.3 This is even more daunting when you have dependents at home.
+Research suggests that any financial decision that isn’t time-sensitive should be put off until you’re feeling less emotionally vulnerable.

 “The most difficult thing is the constant worry,” notes Erin, pictured with her children at left.
 “That started early on, and it continues nearly six years later.”
 Over time, Erin’s advisor helped her work through issues involving her return to full-time work and saving for retirement.
 “We looked at all sorts of expenses and what decisions would need to be made in order to achieve the goals I had for the kids.
 What's realistic; what isn't.
 What would need to take place to achieve my family’s goals.”